 Young people increasingly withdraw from party politics.
 However, some still join parties because they believe they can influence them to achieve change.
 We examine this personal efficacy among contemporary youth wing members and ask: what are the individual and party-level factors that influence their personal efficacy?
 To do so, we combine the “Political Party Database Base” with the largest original survey of youth wing members conducted, covering ~3,600 members of twelve party youth wings in six democracies.
 We find that young people who are more active are more efficacious and that efficacy drops after joining but eventually increases for members that stay longer.
 We also find that greater opportunities for the youth wing to be heard by its party fosters more efficacious youth wing members.
 Our results show that parties which incentivise participation and integrate their youth wings into senior party increase their members’ personal efficacy and nurtures democratic citizens.

 Heinisch, R., Wegscheider, C., Werner, A., Ammassari, S., McDonnell, D., & Valbruzzi, M. Ready to party: Explaining electoral and social engagement of youth wing members.
-Under review.
+Revise and resubmit.

 Abstract